godotengine/godot-docs/classes/class_popup.rst

 **Inherited By:** :ref:`PopupMenu<class_PopupMenu>`, :ref:`PopupPanel<class_PopupPanel>`

-Base container control for popups and dialogs.
+Popup is a base window container for popup-like subwindows.

 Description
 -----------

-Popup is a base :ref:`Control<class_Control>` used to show dialogs and popups.
-It's a subwindow and modal by default (see :ref:`Control<class_Control>`) and has helpers for custom popup behavior.
+Popup is a base window container for popup-like subwindows.
+It's a modal by default (see :ref:`close_on_parent_focus<class_Popup_property_close_on_parent_focus>`) and has helpers for custom popup behavior.

 Properties
 ----------